Gauge Review: Is This Mid-Market AEO Platform Worth It? (2026)

 Zero independent reviews of Gauge exist anywhere online.
 Every mention is either Gauge's own marketing or a brief note in a tool roundup.
 We fix that today.

 Gauge is the Y Combinator-backed AEO platform marketing aggressively against Profound and Peec.
-Mid-market teams need an honest assessment before committing $99 or $599 per month to another software subscription.
-AI search is replacing Google.
-You need to be the one getting recommended.
-We break down Gauge's pricing, test the content engine, evaluate monitoring capabilities, and tell you exactly who it fits (and who should look elsewhere).
+Mid-market teams need a clear Gauge review before committing $99 or $599 per month to another software subscription.
+AI search is replacing traditional discovery.
+You need to be the brand getting recommended.
+We break down Gauge's pricing, test the content engine, evaluate monitoring capabilities, and tell you exactly who it fits, and who it doesn't.

-We use AEO tools daily to monitor our clients' visibility.
-We deliver full execution for brands, tracking metrics across all major engines.
+We use AEO tools daily to monitor our clients' visibility across all major engines.
 We do not sell Gauge.
-This Gauge review is written from a practitioner perspective.
+This Gauge review is written from a practitioner perspective, not a press release.

 What Is Gauge and Who Built It?